Mwajiduddin/osticket-prereqs/README.md

 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e13.png" />
 </p>

- <h3>Step 4: Register PHP in IIS and downloading osTicket</h3>
+<h3>Step 4: Registering PHP in IIS and downloading osTicket</h3>

-Search up "IIS" in the Windows search bar and run it as adminstrator, click on "PHP Manager", then click on "Register new PHP version", select the path of php-cgi.exe is located then restart IIS.
+Search up "IIS" in the Windows search bar, run it as adminstrator, click on "PHP Manager", then click on "Register new PHP version", select the path of where php-cgi.exe is located then restart IIS.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e14.png" />